 Following the general approach in the literature, here multiple (time-varying) discrete delays have been introduced in the birth function.
 In biological terms, most situations do not require the consideration of more than one delay, either a discrete or a distributed delay, but occasionally multiple delays should be incorporated in each equation.
-For examples of such situations, we refer to the general literature on neural networks modelled by systems of DDEs and to generalizations of the classic Mackey-Glass model for the production of red blood cells.
-See \cite{Smith11} for other examples and references.
+For examples of such situations, we refer to generalizations of the classic Mackey-Glass model for the production of red blood cells in \cite{Belair} and to \cite{Smith11} for other references.

 1mm

 As an important example of application, we have in mind the following non-autonomous Nicholson system with patch structure and multiple time-dependent discrete delays: